EaterOfCode/BSONStream/README.md

 // is a new element found in the main object bsonStream.on("data",function(obj){
-  // obj is an obj with two values, name and value console.log(obj.name,obj.value);
+  // obj is an obj with two values, name and value
+  // obj.name is an array with the path to the object console.log(obj.name,obj.value);
 });
 // done is called when the whole document is parsed